CassieZAHNG/Devconnector/README.md

 # DeveloperCommunity
-Build and deploy a social network with Node.js, Express, React, Redux &amp; MongoDB
+Build a social network with Node.js, Express, React, Redux and MongoDB, deployed on the Heroku